Zammitello Palace: Architecture

-The Zammitello Palace is a 19th-century ornate architectural folly, built in imitation of the Tower of London.
+The building is a 19th-century ornate architectural folly, built in imitation of the Tower of London.
 Although it resembles a fortification, according to military architecture expert Stephen C. Spiteri, it is "entirely useless from a defensive point of view".

 The names given to the building are a misnomer as it is closely comparable to a country house villa, and its outline is a square-shaped residence designed with typical Victorian architecture.
 It prominently features one roof-level turret and four guerites.
 The latter have a unique design and were never desirable nor used in Maltese military context.
 Above the turret sits a Christian cross, in the form of a crucifix.